-- Basic Semantic, mebers from Capitol One and Deque designing for Virginia School for Autism
+- Grand Prize – Basic Semantic, members from Capitol One and Deque designing for Dominion School for Autism

 Watch for links to all the OpenAIR sites, coming soon!